raymerta/battleship/README.md

 ## select existing game, game is not running yet, and join but somebody already join

 ## The creator player notified for new player joined with his game session.
+[Done]

 - open Chrome browser, type 'http://localhost:10001/'
 - pick one of the servers